Niuskir/Photon-trajectory-near-black-hole/README.md

 Blender is a very powerful 3D creation suite so if you know Blender you can go all out with this.

 I am not a professional programmer so many things in the python script could have been done more efficient i am sure.

+Use this anyway you want.
+Hopefully it is worthwile for someone.